-As of December 2023, ICCR has fourteen Gold members, which are:
+As of December 2024, ICCR has fourteen Gold members, which are:

 - European Society of Pathology (ESP),

 - Royal College of Pathologists United Kingdom (RCPath),

 - College of American Pathologists (CAP),

 - Royal College of Physicians of Ireland, Faculty of Pathology (RCPI FoP),

 - German Society of Pathology (DGP),

 - Brazilian Society of Pathology (SBP),

 - Hong Kong College of Pathologists (HKCPath),

 - Austrian Society of Pathology/Austrian Division of the International Academy of Pathology (ÖGPath/IAP Austria),

 - Japanese Society of Pathology (JSP),

 - Italian Society of Pathological Anatomy and Cytology (SIAPEC),

 - Swiss Society of Pathology (SSP),

-- Russian Society of Oncopathology (RSOP),
+- Belgian Society of Pathology (BSP),

 - Chinese Society of Pathology (CSP), and

 - Professional Association of German Pathologists (BDP).

-As of December 2023, there are two Silver members, which are:
+As of December 2024, there are three Silver members, which are:

-- Canadian Association of Pathologists (CAP-ACP), and - International Academy of Pathology (IAP) Arab Division.
+- Canadian Association of Pathologists (CAP-ACP), - The Canadian Pathology Quality Assurance Assurance qualité canadienne en pathologie (CPQA-AQCP), and - Singapore General Hospital.